-Japan is the second largest luxury market in the world – behind the United States and ahead of mainland China – with 3.6 trillion yen (about $33 billion) spent each year in luxury goods.
+Japan is the third largest luxury market in the world – behind the United States and mainland China – with 3.01 trillion yen (about $28.6 billion) spent each year in luxury goods.
 The luxury industry encompasses various sorts of goods such as drinks, fashion, cosmetics, fragrances, watches, jewelry, luggage, and handbags.
 In the past few years, this market experienced a steady climb in Japan.

 This upward trend in Japan’s luxury marketing has opened a world of opportunities and possibilities for companies in the industry.
 To tap into these opportunities, businesses employ different marketing strategies.
 Among these strategies, the latest and most advanced is digital marketing.